-- 12.1.
-Each CCL should have a program to document the radiation exposure to patients and staff. - 12.1.1.
+12.1.
+Each CCL should have a program to document the radiation exposure to patients and staff.

+- 12.1.1.
 Each CCL facility must establish a radiation safety education program either in conjunction with the hospital Health Physics Department/ Medical Physicist and/or an outside consultant and/or assistance from a web-based tutorial.
-(12) Documentation of personnel training in radiation safety must be provided. - 12.1.2.
+(11) Documentation of personnel training in radiation safety must be provided. - 12.1.2.
+Each facility must monitor staff radiation dose through the use of personal dose monitors.
+Follow-up should occur if an individual's dosimeter readings are substantially above or below the expected range for their in laboratory responsibilities. - 12.1.3.
 This program should have the following mandated components: a) initial training or verification of prior training for all physicians and staff using fluoroscopy in the CCL; b) annual updates on radiation safety; c). hands on training for new operators in a facility and existing operators on newly purchased equipment.